qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

-Note: Because the vast majority of distance measurements are performed using the induction probe, accuracy of BOTH nozzle touch and induction probe are needed for bed mesh, bed z-tilt, and bed mesh compensation.
+Note: Because the vast majority of distance measurements are performed using the induction probe which is re-calibrated with nozzle touch, accuracy of BOTH nozzle touch and induction probe are needed for bed mesh, bed z-tilt, and bed mesh compensation.

 NB: Induction probes (and even Beacon probes) do not measure reliably near the edges of the print plate.
 Also, probe offset and mechanical limits mean the printer can never actually take measurements of bed mesh all the way out to print bed edges.
 Therefore, bed mesh may be dramatically wrong when printing is at extreme edge of bed.